ueberauth/ueberauth_facebook/README.md

 ### Setup

-Include the provider in your configuration for Überauth
+Include the provider in your configuration for Überauth:

 ```elixir
 config :ueberauth, Ueberauth,